Shopify/shopify_python_api/.github/api_update_reminder_on_release.md

 https://shopify.dev/changelog

-Test against the new release by using the Stable version just releaesd
+Test against the new release by using the Stable version just released.

 Aim to release an update of the library within one week.